gmtsciencedev/scitq/README.md

-# PYthon Task Queue, PYTQ : a distributed task queue
+# scitq : a distributed scientific task queue

-PYTQ is a simple task queue in python: PYthon Task Queue.
+**scitq** is a simple task queue in python.
 It is a distributed task queue system.
-It was primarily designed for scientific jobs, that is relatively heavy tasks.
+While quite generalist, it was primarily designed for scientific jobs, relatively heavy tasks that can be expressed as a Unix shell instruction.
 It also has a specificity of relatively feebly interdependent tasks.

 It has a few added capabilities apart from strict task distribution:
-- First it has the capacity to manage cloud instance life cycle (as for now OpenStack (OVH), but others to follow shortly) - Note that you can still use PYTQ without using that functionality, and you may use it in a mixed environment (with one or several static server plus extra temporary servers recruited on the cloud).
+- First it has the capacity to manage cloud instance life cycle (as for now OpenStack (OVH), but others to follow shortly) - Note that you can still use scitq without using that functionality, and you may use it in a mixed environment (with one or several static server plus extra temporary servers recruited on the cloud).
-- next, PYTQ has the capacity to download and upload specific data (notably using s3 buckets as data exchange medium, but simple ftp is also possible, and even some more exotic stuff like IBM Aspera, last a very specific protocol for bioinformatics dedicated to downloading public FASTQs (DNA sequence) from EBI or
+- next, scitq has the capacity to download and upload specific data (notably using s3 buckets as data exchange medium, but simple ftp is also possible, and even some more exotic stuff like IBM Aspera, last a very specific protocol for bioinformatics dedicated to downloading public FASTQs (DNA sequence) from EBI or